CuriouslyCory/erc1155-monorepo/README.md

 ### Local setup dependencies

 1. Project requires [npm](https://nodejs.org/en/download/).
 Follow the instructions specific to your OS to install it.
+2. Click "Use this template" up above.
-2. Clone this repository and browse to the file location in your terminal
+3. Clone your new repository and browse to the file location in your terminal
-3. ```bash
+4. ```bash
    # Install pnpm globally
    npm i -g pnpm